1pani/1pani.github.io/_posts/2020-05-27-merchant-name-cleaning.md

 **So, how do we tackle this problem to group similar merchant names for a huge dataset in less time and with great accuracy?
 Let's find out how.**

-So, during my internship @ NiYO, I made the v1 model of merchant name cleaning by solving the problem discussed, and also improved the accuracy with which the dirty merchant names were cleaned in the v0 model.
+During my internship @ NiYO, I made the v1 model of merchant name cleaning by solving the problem discussed, and also improved the accuracy with which the dirty merchant names were cleaned in the v0 model.

 Let us take a quick look at the working of the v0 model to have some ground reality about the problem which we are going to solve.